Matías Succar: Carlos A. Mannucci

 On 5 July 2022, he signed for Peruvian club Carlos A. Mannucci.

+Alianza Lima

+In July 2024, Matías Succar joined Alianza Lima on a contract until the end of 2027.

 International career

+Born in Peru, Succar is of Lebanese descent and is eligible to be selected for the Peru national team and the Lebanon national team.
+He's also available to represent the United States due to his father's American nationality.

+In September 2019, Matías and his older brother, Alexander, were contacted by the Lebanese Football Association to play for Lebanon in the 2022 FIFA World Cup qualification.
+However, they refused the call-up.
+In June 2020, Succar revealed his intentions to fight for a place on the Peruvian national team.

+At the end of August 2020, Succar was on the list of those summoned to the training sessions of the Peru national team.
+Previously, had been part of a few training sessions for the under-18 and under-20 teams.

+Personal life

 Succar's paternal great grandparents immigrated to Peru from Lebanon by boat.
-Thus, Succar is of Lebanese descent and is eligible to be selected for their national team.
-He can also play for the United States due to his fathers nationality, and for Peru due to his citizenship.

-In September 2019, Matías and his older brother, Alexander, were contacted by the Lebanese Football Association to play the 2022 FIFA World Cup qualification.
-They both refused to play for Lebanon.
-In June 2020, Succar revealed that he was going to fight for a place on the Peruvian national team.

-At the end of August 2020, Succar was on the list of those summoned to the training sessions of the Peru national team.
-Previously, he was part of some training sessions for the under-18 and under-20 teams.
+They were originally from Bsharri, Lebanon.
+Matías's older brother, Alexander, is also a professional footballer.